English soccer at breaking point over abuse on social media

 Rashford knows how disturbing the platforms can be as he was targeted with racist messages along with United teammates Axel Tuanzebe and Anthony Martial after a defeat to Sheffield United last month.

 Rashford wants racist users “deleted straight away."
 Facebook, which owns Instagram, this week pledged to disable accounts that send abusive direct messages as part of a push to show it would act on racism.
-But it became clearer when pressed on the policy that only a repeated number of unspecified racist messages would see a user banned.
+This is being enforced almost two years after players in England boycotted social media for 24 hours.
+And it became clearer when Facebook was pressed on the policy that only a repeated number of unspecified racist messages would see a user banned.

 “That isn’t really a position that’s acceptable to many people,” Powar said.